dda410/Bproject/README.md

   linked to external cloud storage via README.md files of the folders.

-- dalvikMachines: contains the dalvik virtual machines source code (dalvik/vm folder in the Android source tree) of Android version 2.3.4 (Gingerbread) and 4.4 (KitKat).
+- __dalvikMachines__: contains the dalvik virtual machines source code (dalvik/vm folder in the Android source tree) of Android version 2.3.4 (Gingerbread) and 4.4 (KitKat).
 It also contains the source code of TraceDroid 2.3.4.
 Looking at the diff between Android 2.3.4 and TraceDroid 2.3.4 sources was a fundamental stage of the porting.
-- slides: contains the slides used to present the project.
+- __slides__: contains the slides used to present the project.
-- src: contins the TRACEDROID 4.4 source code.
+- __src__: contins the TRACEDROID 4.4 source code.
 The source code consist in a modified version of the dalvik/vm/ Android source tree directory.